 - Stronger Kids: Minerals found in plums and prunes, particularly Boron, help in strengthening bones and muscles during the period of growth.

-- Detox: The fibres present in prune juice encourage the body to produce more bile, which helps your child eliminate any harmful toxins from your baby’s body.
+- Detox: The fibre present in prune juice encourages the body to produce more bile, which helps your child eliminate any harmful toxins from your baby’s body.

 - Hair Care: Prune juice also has the minerals and vitamins required to keep hair and hair follicles healthy, making it shinier and more lustrous.